ToF-/LearningRust/life_the_universe_and_everything/LifeUniverseAndEverything.md

 ### 8. Creating a seam on the output stream

-Creating the seam for the output stream is a bit more indirect, as the `print!` macro makes this output stream invisible. `print!` can be replaced with the `write!` macro.
+Creating the seam for the output stream is a bit more indirect, as the `print!` macro makes this output stream implicit.
+Let's make it explicit by replacing `print!` with it's `write!` equivalent.

     // http://www.spoj.com/problems/EXPECT/
     use std::io:: { stdin, BufRead, BufReader,